Launch Offer

 Renewability

 Derived from living sources that can be replenished over a short period, such as bamboo or corn, biomaterials offer a sustainable option for manufacturing.
-This contrasts with finite resources like petroleum used for conventional plastics, which contribute to the depletion of natural resources and environmental pollution.

 Lower carbon footprint